hschellman/computing-basics/setup.md

 > If you experience difficulties, please ask for help in the Slack channel [#computing-training-basics](https://dunescience.slack.com/archives/C02TJDHUQPR).
 Please mention in your message this is about the Setup step 5.
 Thanks!
 {: .challenge}

-## Getting setup for streaming and grid access
+## Step 6.
+Getting authentication for streaming and grid access
 In addition to your kerberos access, you need to be in the DUNE VO (Virtual Organization) to access to global DUNE resources.
 This is necessary in particular to stream data and submit jobs to the grid.
 If you are on the DUNE collaboration list and have a Fermilab ID you should have been added automatically to the DUNE VO.

 <!-- To check if you are on the VO, two commands.
 The kx509 gets a certificate from your kerberos ticket.
 On a DUNE machine, type: